stelzinga/MF/MGT_99.Legend.md

 ### Monitoring
 The content of Report can lead to a cycle of feedback and follow-up.
 Feedback comes in the form of suggestions for improvements.
 These suggestions are translated into actions and these need to be planned and monitored.
 Planning is done in the Planning cycle of Management, or within Operations if the action is to improve Run or Change.
 In all cases, it is important that any action determined within a Supervisory Process is closed timely.
 ________________________________________
-## Tools
-In the above sections we saw what makes up a Venture.
-To aid in managing this complex structure, a Manager can use Tools composed of *Frameworks*, *Procedures* and *Software*.

-A Framework is a conceptual structure intended to support a specific aspect of a Management Function's Processes.
-It gives guidance and direction, but not solutions.
-Example: Value Chain is a Framework that helps defining internal forces of a Venture within SWOT.

-A Procedure is an established or formalised manner of performing a Process.
-It is a well documented explanation of what to do, how, where, when, and by whom.
-Procedures are used to define, configure and perform certain Processes in an optimal manner.
-Unlike Frameworks, Procedures yield precise Results, but it does involve manual work.
-Example: managing email.

-A Software is downloaded for free, purchased or it is built.
-It achieves a specific outcome either by configuration, automating a manual Process, and/or by simplifying a Process even if it remains partially manual.
-Software mentioned in this note has configuration in dedicated OVH: ITC-xxx notes (perso  and work).
-Example: a Note Taking application.

-More details in: [MGT: 80.Tools].
-________________________________________
 ## Business Functions
 Business Functions are functions within a Venture that provide specialised services permitting the Venture to operate its core activities.
 The difference between Suppliers and Business Functions is that the latter is often deemed internal to the Venture and often, but not always, has a strong focus on services provided to Management and less to the Operations.
 Which is mostly covered by Suppliers.
 Another difference is that details w/r to Business Functions focus on the Processes involved, whereas for Suppliers they focus on the Profile of the Supplier.